lightning/bolts/02-peer-protocol.md

 liability.

-Thus the effective timeout of the HTLC is the `cltv-expiry`, plus some additional delay for the transaction which redeems the HTLC output to be irreversibly committed to the blockchain.
+Thus the effective timeout of the HTLC is the `cltv_expiry`, plus some additional delay for the transaction which redeems the HTLC output to be irreversibly committed to the blockchain.